kevin-lieng/emegensui-automotive-ui/index.md

 # EmergensUI Blog

+#### Blog Entry #9 (October 15, 2019)

+Created the PCB board for the project, uploaded the schematics, breadboard design, and pcb design.
+Made mistakes, so changing the design for correction.

+#### Blog Entry #8 (October 8, 2019)

+Confirmed purchases with the rest of the group, retrieving headers for the connections of Blue Pill and Sensors.

 #### Blog Entry #7 (October 1, 2019)

 Orders for the items included in the budget have been placed.
 Proof of purchases of those orders have been uploaded to github to be made for viewing.